tensorflow/tensorflow/tensorflow/docs_src/performance/xla/operation_semantics.md

 When `Op` is `Rem`, the sign of the result is taken from the dividend, and the absolute value of the result is always less than the divisor's absolute value.

+Integer division overflow (signed/unsigned division/remainder by zero or signed divison/remainder of `INT_SMIN` with `-1`) produces an implementation defined value.

 An alternative variant with different-rank broadcasting support exists for these
 operations: